-Wall-mounted safes are built into the wall, which allows for them to be hidden behind another object for increased security.
+Wall safes, as their name implies, are designed to be built into a wall, which allows for them to be hidden behind another object for increased security.
 They must be installed in a wall that is at least two-inches by four-inches thick, a criteria that most residential and commercial structures meet.
 These are a good choice to hold important documents, files, jewelry, and small firearms.

 Under-desk safes can be anchored to the floor or the underside of a counter with bolts so they cannot be easily removed.
 These are primarily used to enable employees to make quick deposits in a retail or restaurant environment without them having access to the safe.
 They can also be used for other types of secure deposit storage, such as a drop box for hotel guests to leave room keys in as they leave.